tanzhanwen/CSC301Project-SearchBlueprint/Phase2/Process.md

 #### Date/ Location:
 March 2nd/ Facebook Group (Online)
 #### Highlights:
-- Tom: Continued to work on implementing database into backend
+- Tom: Continued to work on implementing database into backend.
-- Shivain: Worked on creating landing page base on mockup
+- Shivain: Worked on creating landing page base on mockup.
+Had some trouble with views/templates in Django.
-- Ryan: Started working on the glossary for database
+- Ryan: Started working on the glossary for database.
-- Francis: Started to work on building a connection between web crawler and Postgre database
+- Francis: Started to work on building a connection between web crawler and Postgre database.
-- Sangdong: Started to work on creating other webpages for the tutorial
+- Sangdong: Started to work on creating other webpages for the tutorial.
-- Vignesh: Helped with implementing database into backend
+- Vignesh: Helped with implementing database into backend.

 #### Date/ Location:
 March 3rd/ Facebook Group (Online)
 #### Highlights:
 - Tom: Continued to work on implementing database into backend
-- Shivain: Completed new landing page
+- Shivain: Completed new landing page and added design files to be used for the rest of the project.
 - Ryan: Continued to work on glossary
 - Francis: Continued to work on building a connection between web crawler and Postgre database
 - Sangdong: Continued to work on creating webpages